grrrr/py/readme.txt

 bugs:
 - crashes with long Python printouts
+- pybase::GetModulePath should also look for .pyc and .pyo

 general:
 - Documentation and better example patches
 - better error reporting for runtime errors
+- we should pre-scan and cache class methods

 features:
 - enable multiple interpreters? ( -> not possible within one thread)